-If you don't have the time -- or the inclination -- you can have your house professionally cleaned for $300-$500.
+If you don't have the time -- or the inclination -- you can have your house professionally cleaned for $100 to $650.
 A professional team will use a power washer and take less than a day.

-You can rent a power washer to do the job yourself for about $75/day, but beware if you don't have experience with the tool.
+You can rent a power washer to do the job yourself for about $35 to $175 per day, but beware if you don't have experience with the tool.
 Power washers can strip paint, gouge softwoods, loosen caulk, and eat through mortar.
-Also, the tool can force water under horizontal lap joints, resulting in moisture accumulating behind the siding.
+Also, the tool can force water under horizontal lap joints, causing moisture to accumulate behind the siding.

 A siding professional has the expertise to prevent water penetration at joints, seams around windows and doors, and electrical fixtures.